Darwin, Northern Territory: Climate

-Darwin has a tropical savanna climate (Köppen Aw) with distinct wet and dry seasons and the average maximum temperature is similar all year round.
-The Australian Building Codes Board classifies it as Climate Zone 1 based on its very humid summers and warm winters.
+Darwin has a tropical savanna climate (Köppen Aw) with distinct wet and dry seasons, and the average maximum temperature is similar year round.
+The Australian Building Codes Board classifies it as Climate Zone 1 under the National Construction Code (NCC).
+Climate zones are a broad classification of climate zones in the NCC ranging from one to eight, categorising the different climates of Australia.
+The sun passes directly overhead in mid-October and mid-February.
 The dry season runs from about May to September, during which nearly every day is sunny, and afternoon relative humidity averages around 30%.
+The hottest months are October and November, just before the onset of the main rain season.
+The temperature is usually below 35 °C, but the heat index sometimes rises above 45 °C due to humidity levels.
+The wet season runs generally between December and March, with a transition towards the dry season in April.